Vietnamese Fish Sauce Fried Chicken Wings (Gà Chiên Nước Mắm)

 • Author: Vicky Pham

-• Total Time: 1 hour 5 minutes
+• Total Time: 46 minutes

-• Yield: 5 1x
+• Yield: 5 servings 1x

 Description

-Crispy Fried chicken wing with a fine outer crust, tossed in a sweet fish sauce glaze.
+Crispy fried chicken wing with a fine outer crust, tossed in a sweet fish sauce glaze.
 For those who are absolutely terrified of the smell of fish sauce, this is the perfect recipe to baby step your way into the magical world of Vietnamese and Southeast Asian cuisine.

 Ingredients